The benefits of bike chain lubrication

 Are substitutes worth it?

 Let’s face it; lubricants are cheap, and so are chains.
-They will cost somewhat less than $10 which gives not excuse for one to use substitutes.
+They will cost somewhat less than $10 which gives no excuse for one to use substitutes.
 These lubricants will be the best option for your bike compared to any replacement which may cost more.
 People will create their hybrid lubricants but will still cost more than the real thing.
 The point is that they are not worth it.
+Know whether the alternatives to bike chain lubricants are really worthy to use.

 What is WD40 and can it be used?